2care2teach4kids

 Flexible

-As teachers consider these variables and engage in responsive planning and decision-making, they must also take into account the unique interests and abilities of the children.
+As teachers consider different variables and engage in responsive planning and decision-making, they must also take into account the unique interests and abilities of the children in the program.

 Competent